-Mainland China posts drop in new imported coronavirus cases
+China posts drop in coronavirus cases, Wuhan lockdown due to end

-BEIJING (Reuters) - Mainland China reported on Tuesday a decline in imported coronavirus cases, after closing its borders to virtually all foreigners, while increasing vigilance on infected people who show no symptoms but can still pass on the virus.
+BEIJING (Reuters) - Mainland China reported on Tuesday a drop in new coronavirus cases after closing its borders to virtually all foreigners to curb imported infections, while the central city of Wuhan, epicentre of the outbreak, saw no new deaths for the first time.

-Mainland China had 32 new confirmed cases of the coronavirus on Monday, down from 39 cases a day earlier, the National Health Commission said.
+China had 32 new confirmed cases of the coronavirus on Monday, down from 39 cases a day earlier, the National Health Commission said.

-All of the 32 confirmed cases involved travellers arriving from overseas, compared with 38 imported cases a day earlier.
+All of the 32 cases involved travellers arriving from overseas, compared with 38 imported cases a day earlier.
 The overall number of imported infections so far stands at 983, the health authority said.

-Imported cases and asymptomatic patients have become China’s chief concern after draconian containment measures succeeded in slashing the overall infection rate.
+Wuhan, capital of central Hubei province, reported only two new confirmed cases in the past 14 days.
+It is due to allow people to leave the city on Wednesday for the first time since it was locked down on Jan.
+23 to curb the spread of the virus.

+With mainland China well past the peak of infections in February, authorities have turned their attention to imported cases and asymptomatic patients, who show no symptoms but can still pass on the virus.

 China has shut its borders to foreigners as the virus spread globally, though most imported cases have involved Chinese nationals returning from overseas.
 International flights have been slashed to around 3,000 a day in April from the tens of thousands previously.

-It has also started testing all international arrivals for the virus this month.
+It also started testing all international arrivals for the virus this month.

-The total number of confirmed cases in mainland China stood at 81,740 as of Monday, according to the authority.
+The total number of confirmed cases in mainland China stood at 81,740 as of Monday, while 3,331 people have died, according to the authority.

+Wuhan, where daily fatalities had fallen to the single-digits since late March, had no new deaths on Monday.

 China reported 30 new asymptomatic cases on Monday, nine of which involved incoming travellers.
-Of the new asymptomatic cases, 18 were in central Hubei province.
+Of the new asymptomatic cases, 18 were in Hubei province.

 As of Monday, 1,033 asymptomatic patients were under medical observation.